Pylons/pylons/pylons/docs/views.rst

 Passing variables to Mako from the controller
 ---------------------------------------------

-Add the following to your controller action just before the `return` line,
+Add the following to the controller action just before the `return` line,

 .. code-block:: python

     c.title = 'Mr Jones lives!'

-and now in `YOURPROJ/template/my_action.mako` add the following in place of `<!-- add some head tags here -->`,
+and now in `myapp/template/my_action.mako` add the following in place of `<!-- add some head tags here -->`,

 .. code-block:: html+mako

     <title>${c.title}</title>

-Now when run the browser window title should read 'Mr Jones lives!'
+Now, when run, the browser window title should read 'Mr Jones lives!'

 * The `c` dictionary is passed to Mako from the controller